U7P4L-IN/TOKEN-COOKIE/README.md

 <h5 align="center"><b>DESCRIPTION</b></h5>

-> [!NOTE]
-> All the tools are belongs to their copyright owner, and this use is in accordance with the terms and conditions of the copyright holder.
+* ©️ Copyright Message
+>> Copyright © [2023-27] [U7P4L-IN]
+>All rights reserved.
+This Python project, along with its code, documentation, and any associated files, is the intellectual property of ANONYMOUS CYBER.
+You may not reproduce, distribute, or modify the contents of this repository without explicit permission from the owner.

 # Give A Star ⭐

-> You can also give this repository a star to show more people and they can use this repository
+> You can also give this repository a star to show more people and they can use this repository.